Emad-Eldin-G/Bank-Statement-Generator/README.md

 <img src="https://github.com/Emad-Eldin-G/Transactions-details/blob/main/email.jpg" width=350>
 > Note: I attached an image of the email to show how it works, as the GMAIl SMTP client requires password login, and for security reasons I can't have it publicly (everything is better explained in the code comments zywa/api/views.py)

+### Additional Notes
+- I used Django Models over a SQlite db instead of a csv files as it better integrates with Django
+- Please download the packages in the requirements.txt file before using